$\Lambda_c \to \Lambda^*(1520)$ form factors from lattice QCD and improved analysis of the $\Lambda_b \to

-Our $\Lambda_c \to \Lambda^*(1520)$ lattice calculation closely follows the one for $\Lambda_b \to \Lambda^*(1520)$ \cite{Meinel:2020owd}, and uses gauge-field configurations generated by the RBC and UKQCD Collaborations \cite{Aoki:2010dy, Blum:2014tka} with $2+1$ flavors of domain-wall fermions.
-The main parameters of the three ensembles and of the quark propagators computed thereon are given in Table \ref{tab:latticeparams}.
-The charm-quark action and parameters are the same as in Ref.~\cite{Meinel:2021rbm}.
-The $c\to s$ currents are renormalized using the mostly nonperturbative method described in Refs.~\cite{Hashimoto:1999yp, ElKhadra:2001rv}, with $Z_V^{(cc)}$ and $Z_V^{(ss)}$ computed nonperturbatively and given in Table \ref{tab:matching}.
+where $Z_V^{(ss)}$ and $Z_V^{(cc)}$ are the matching factors of the temporal components of the $s\to s$ and $c\to c$ vector currents, determined nonperturbatively using charge conservation, $\rho_\Gamma$ are the residual matching factors that are numerically close to 1 and are computed using one-loop lattice perturbation theory, and the term with coefficient $d_1^{(c)}$ removes $\mathcal{O}(a)$ discretization errors at tree level.
+The values of these parameters are given in Table \ref{tab:matching}.
 The residual matching factors for the vector and axial-vector currents were computed by C.~Lehner at one loop in mean-field-improved lattice perturbation theory, originally for Ref.~\cite{Meinel:2016dqj}.
 The perturbative calculation was performed for a slightly different tuning of the charm-action parameters, and we therefore assign a larger systematic uncertainty to the residual matching factors, as discussed in Sec.~\ref{sec:LcL1520extrap}.
 Here we also determine the $\Lambda_c \to \Lambda^*(1520)$ tensor form factors for completeness, even though they are not needed to describe $\Lambda_c \to \Lambda^*(1520)\ell^+\nu_\ell$ in the Standard-Model.
-One-loop results are not available for the tensor-current residual matching factors and we set them equal to $1\pm 0.05$.
-As in Refs.~\cite{Meinel:2020owd,Meinel:2021rbm}, the $\mathcal{O}(a)$ improvement of all currents was performed at tree level only, and we take this into account when estimating the systematic uncertainties.
+One-loop results are not available for the tensor-current residual matching factors and we set them equal to $1\pm 0.05$ (this estimate should be viewed as corresponding to a renormalization scale $\mu=m_c$).
+As in Refs.~\cite{Meinel:2020owd,Meinel:2021rbm}, in our estimates of systematic uncertainties we will also account for the incomplete (tree-level only) $\mathcal{O}(a)$ improvement of the currents.

 We computed the $\Lambda_c \to \Lambda^*(1520)$ three-point functions for four different $\Lambda_c$ momenta,